hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 - If the balance is due over 30 days, we will deactivate your account (unable to login to web console, removal of all credentials), and permanently purge all resources in your account.
 - You can login the web console to update your credit card information, which will trigger new payment request, whenever a payment request succeeds, we will immediately resume your account.

-If you have any questions about an outstanding balance, how to add a payment option, or about billing in general, please feel free to contact [Hyper.sh Support](mailto:support@hyper.sh).
+If you have any questions about an outstanding balance, how to add a payment option, or about billing in general, please feel free to contact [Hyper Support](mailto:support@hyper.sh).

 #### How do I remove my credit card?